home-assistant/developers.home-assistant/docs/maintenance.md

 ### Dependencies

 A lot of components and platforms depends on third-party Python modules.
-The dependencies which are stored in the `requirements_*.txt` files are tracked by [gemnasium](https://gemnasium.com/github.com/home-assistant/home-assistant) and [Requires.io](https://requires.io/github/home-assistant/home-assistant/requirements/?branch=dev).
+The dependencies which are stored in the `requirements_*.txt` files are tracked by [Requires.io](https://requires.io/github/home-assistant/home-assistant/requirements/?branch=dev).

 If you update the requirements of a component/platform through the `REQUIREMENTS = ['modules-xyz==0.3']` entry, run the provided script to update the `requirements_*.txt` file(s).